Skip to main content

 Which one should you use?

 Use the Cost Approach if you wear multiple hats and spend meaningful time on tasks that are different from your primary professional skill.
 This is most S-corp owners.
-If you're the CEO but you also do the books, answer the phone, and manage the website, the Cost Approach reflects what you actually do.
+If you're the CEO but you also do the books, answer the phone, and manage the website, the Cost Approach reflects what you actually do — as long as each role is weighted by the hours you really spend on it, not summed as if every job were full-time.

 Use the Market Approach if your role maps cleanly to a single occupation and you don't spend significant time on lower-value tasks.
 This is less common for small S-corp owners but it does happen, particularly in professional services where the owner's primary function is their licensed profession.

 Consider running both if you want extra defensibility.
-The IRS Job Aid endorses using multiple approaches and comparing the results.
+The IRS Job Aid applies and "reconciles" the approaches rather than relying on one in isolation.
 If the Cost Approach produces $78,000 and the Market Approach produces $115,000, the reasonable range is somewhere between those figures.
-Setting your salary within a documented range is more defensible than landing on any single point estimate.
-The Job Aid specifically states that reasonable compensation "might best be viewed as a range."
+Documenting both figures — and choosing a salary you can support within that range rather than reaching for a single number in isolation — mirrors how the Job Aid reconciles the two approaches.
+The Job Aid states it plainly: "What amount constitutes Reasonable Compensation might best be viewed as a range because of the interpretive nature of the issue."

 Why running both approaches matters